FineUploader/react-fine-uploader/README.md

 ### Installing

-0.1.0 will likely be the first version of react-fine-uploader published on npm.
-There are a number of components to write before that milestone can be closed out.
-Until then, you'll need to `git clone` the project to play around with any in-progress components.
-Instructions will be updated once something has been published to npm.
-Until then, take a look at the [unit tests](src/test/unit) and the [manual tests](src/test/manual) for examples.
+0.1.0 is the first version of react-fine-uploader published on npm.
 Two dependencies that you will need to install yourself: an A+/Promise spec compliant polyfill (for IE11) and React (which is a peer dependency).
+Simply `npm install react-fine-uploader` and see the documentation for your specific integration instructions (based on your needs).

 ### Wrapper Classes